blender/blender/doc/python_api/rst/include__bmesh.rst

 -----------

-There are two ways to access BMesh data, you can create a new BMesh by converting a mesh from :class:`bpy.types.BlendData.meshes` or by accessing the current Edit-Mode mesh.
+There are two ways to access BMesh data, you can create a new BMesh by converting a mesh from :attr:`bpy.types.BlendData.meshes` or by accessing the current Edit-Mode mesh.
-See: :class:`bmesh.types.BMesh.from_mesh` and :mod:`bmesh.from_edit_mesh` respectively.
+See: :meth:`bmesh.types.BMesh.from_mesh` and :func:`bmesh.from_edit_mesh` respectively.

 When explicitly converting from mesh data Python **owns** the data, that means that the mesh only exists while Python holds a reference to it.